O

 Osmotherley, Salkeld (1703-1763), clergyman, bapt at Bromfield, 27 February 1703, yst son and 8th child of Cuthbert Osmotherley (bur 6 February 1745), of Bromfield and Mary (bur 11 November 1733), dau of Henry Salkeld, of Threapland Hall, ordained deacon by bishop of Carlisle, 5 June 1726, but priest elsewhere, vicar of Kirkby Fleetham, North Riding 1729-1763 (instituted 24 June 1729), died intestate 1763, admon granted to widow Ann, 29 February 1764 (CW2, lxxxiii, 181)

-Ossalinsky (Ossolinski; nee Jackson), Mary, Countess (c.1821-1902), landowner, born, dau and only child of Edward Washington Jackson (died v.p.
-1825, aged 33), of Keswick, attorney (son of Wilson Jackson (1756-1844), who was son of John Jackson, of Armboth), marr (1839) Count Vladimir Boris Ossalinsky (d.1859, aged 51), of Chestnut Hill, Keswick, a Polish aristocrat of ancient lineage, 1 son (Vladimir Boris Jackson Ossalinsky (1840-1893), who assumed surname Jackson, was of Skiddaw View, Keswick, 1 dau) and 1 dau (Nathalie, who marr (1862) William Harrison, of Penrith, solicitor), returned to Keswick from Russia after death of her husband in 1859 and carried out resolute rearguard action against Manchester Corporation Waterworks Committee’s proposal to flood Thirlmere for reservoir, Armboth estate valued by Manchester at £25,000, which she disputed and after legal action was awarded £70,000, but could not prevent construction of waterworks going ahead in 1890-91, died in 1902, aged 81
+Ossalinsky (nee Jackson), Mary, Countess (c.1821-1902), landowner, daughter and only child of Edward Washington Jackson (died v.p.
+1825, aged 33), of Keswick, attorney (son of Wilson Jackson (1756-1844), who was the son of John Jackson, of Armboth).
+She marr (1839) Count Vladimir Boris Ossalinsky (d.1859), of Chestnut Hill, Keswick, who was by 1843 declared bankrupt and unmasked as a fraudulent Russian.
+He committed one serious fraud in 1839; a £600 loan falsely obtained from Wilson Jackson.
+Post bankruptcy he fled to the continent, never returning, and died in the South of France in 1859, aged 51.
+They had one son, Vladimir Boris Jackson Ossalinsky (1840-1893), who assumed the surname Jackson and was of Skiddaw View, 121 Main St. Keswick and one daughter Nathalie, who marr (1862) William Harrison, of Penrith, a solicitor.
+After her husband’s bankruptcy, the Countess lived firstly in Penrith and latterly in London.
+She carried out a resolute rearguard action against Manchester Corporation Waterworks Committee’s proposal to flood Thirlmere for a reservoir.
+Her Armboth estate was valued by Manchester at £25,000, which she disputed and after legal action was awarded £70,000 as compensation.
+She could not prevent construction of the waterworks going ahead in 1890-91 and she died in 1902, aged 81; Ian Hall, Countess Ossalinski and the Thirlmere Dam, 2022

 Ostle, John (1828-90), farmer, born Newtown, Silloth, lived at the Nook Border farm, his journal of his Quaker life describes the Carlisle to Silloth railway; diary ms Carlisle, CRO